 The City of Milwaukie has conducted an extensive visual inspection of its roadways as part of an ongoing Pavement Management System (PMS).
-PMS is a-program_tool for making cost-effective decisions about pavement maintenance and rehabilitation.
+PMS is a tool for making cost-effective decisions about pavement maintenance and rehabilitation.
 Pavement conditions are recorded in the TSP to document existing conditions, but no recommendations are made about the schedule of surface maintenance projects.
 The PMS tool is utilized by the Street Surface Maintenance Program (SSMP), which was established in 2006 to fund the assessment, maintenance, and repair of street surfaces in the city.
 It is the function of the SSMP to determine the schedule of surface maintenance projects.
 Figure 3-12 shows the location and extent of current, completed, and future SSMP projects.

-To that effect As part of the ongoing SSMP project selection process, sections of a roadway have been rated on a Pavement Condition Index (PCI), a scale that rates a roadway's condition from 0 to 100.
-High numbers correlate to newer streets in good condition (8-1070-100), while lower numbers (450 or less) indicate roads that have deteriorated to the point of needing rehabilitation or replacement.
-Milwaukie's complete PCI survey is included in the Technical Appendixupdated on an annual basis.
+As part of the ongoing SSMP project selection process, sections of a roadway have been rated on a Pavement Condition Index (PCI), a scale that rates a roadway's condition from 0 to 100.
+High numbers correlate to newer streets in good condition (70-100), while lower numbers (50 or less) indicate roads that have deteriorated to the point of needing rehabilitation or replacement.
+Milwaukie's complete PCI survey is updated on an annual basis.

-An weighted average PCI[®] was calculated for the three different city street classifications-arterial, collector, and residential/local-based on the length of street covered by a specific PCI rating.
+An average PCI was calculated for the three different city street classifications-arterial, collector, and residential/local-based on the length of street covered by a specific PCI rating.
 These findings are summarized in Table 3-5.
 From the table, it can be seen that, on average, the road condition for all three street types is relatively close.
-On average, collector arterial streets have the highest rating, followed by local streets collectors and then arterials residential/local streets.
+On average, arterial streets have the highest rating, followed by collectors and then residential/local streets.

-Classification

-Surveyed-Length (feet, citywide-lane miles)

-Weighted Average Pavement Condition Index
+Classification Length (lane miles) Average Pavement Condition Index

-Arterial
+Arterial 12.23 78

-21,46012.23

-6.278

-Collector
+Collector 24.97 64

-62,65924.97

-6.964

-Residential/Local
+Residential/Local 111.1 58

-285,398111.1

-6.558